Family Resource Network

 Running Rascals is an active play program for children who are able to free-stand and walk and runs out of the Pioneer Room at 101 Bear Street.
 This program provides time for little ones to play and socialize, while building their gross motor skills.
 Please note, Running Rascals is currently being offered during Family Connections Play Space sessions.

-Play for a Day
+Play for a Day (temporarily closed due to COVID-19 restrictions)

 Families who have previously established cohorts may have the opportunity to book the Family Connections Play Space and Running Rascals space for an hour and a half of un-programmed play.
 A cohort of up to 15 people may book the space once a month.
 Some cleaning responsibilities are required to comply with COVID-19 health protocols.
 This free program is offered to families and caregivers with children aged 0-5.